marketing objectives examples

 Content Manager at SocialBee

-To us, the answer is obvious — marketing objectives come before your company’s marketing plan.
-Why?
-Because you can’t achieve something that you don’t define.
+To us, the answer is obvious: marketing objectives come before the marketing strategy.

 Marketing objectives are the outcomes that the marketing team plans to achieve in the future.
 As such, they outline both a clear direction for the marketing strategy and the specific actions that need to be taken to reach the desired results.